maeek/ha-aux-cloud/README.md

 - **Adding devices that are offline**: If you add a device that is offline, it will not add all the entities.
 You will need to reload the integration manually
 - **Logging in in the App**: The login process in the app will log out any existgin sessions (at least on Android).
 If you log in in the app, reload the integration.
+> [!NOTE]
-  > **Note**: There are plans to implement automatic relogging if the request fails due to session expiry.
+> There are plans to implement automatic relogging if the request fails due to session expiry.

 ## Development